 Course Length: One year full-time or two years part-time.

 Entry Requirements: Applicants should have a good BA (Hons) degree (or equivalent) in a relevant field.
-We also recognize the value of prior learning and experience within related fields.
+We also recognise the value of prior learning and experience within related fields.

 Course Contact: John Counsell email@example.com